pulumi/pulumi-hugo/themes/default/content/cloud-engineering-days/_index.md

       description: |
         Learn the basics of Pulumi from projects to components.
 Use TypeScript and templates to stand up a static site on AWS using S3.

-    - title: "Pulumi 101: Serverless containers on GCP"
+    - title: "Pulumi 101: Serverless containers on Google Cloud"
       link: /resources/pulumi-101-serverless-containers-gcp
       description: |
         Learn the basics of Pulumi from projects to components.
 Use Python and templates to stand up serverless containers on Cloud Run from Google Cloud.